VirtoCommerce/vc-module-shipping/docs/index.md

 # Overview

-The Shipping module allows the following:
+The Shipping Module provides the ability to add as many shipping providers as needed to Virtocommerce and also provides an interface to manage the shipping providers.

+## Key Features

 1. Register shipping methods using the code;
 1. Receive the list of Shipping methods on UI on admin side;